ETMORTY/startup/README.md

 - [x] **Text** - There is a lot of text giving clear instructions on how to do a story date and how to use the website.
 There is also places where the stories will be written and be able to be read in the future.
 - [x] **3rd party API placeholder** - For this, I included a link that doesn't work right now on the instruction page where I will link it to a google maps API to help the user find nearby locations as options for their date.
 - [x] **Images** - At the moment, I have one image uploaded on the instruction page as an example of the structure for an idea to use envelopes to organize the date.
 I hope to add some more visuals later, but this is the only one I had at the moment.
 - [x] **Login placeholder** - On the home page, I have a login placeholder with a login button and a create account button to submit.
+The user info will be displayed in place of the "New User" text on each page.
 - [x] **DB data placeholder** - On the stories page, I have 3 radio buttons as a placeholder for a story file.
 These will be files submitted by users, and each user will be able to select a file and read the story.
 These will be pulled from a database.
 - [x] **WebSocket placeholder** - The stories page will be updated with new stories in real time as new stories are added by other users.